What is Marketing?

 Below-mentioned is some of the major factors that make traditional marketing the least chosen option in this digital age.

-It is a proven fact that the traditional way of media buying is expensive than the current forms of advertisement that include social media platforms such as Facebook, Twitter, Google and LinkedIn.
-For instance if you are intend to advertise on Television, you not only will have to pay for TV spots but also to the development of your commercials.
-Also, you will be compelled to buy a lot more TV spots to get proper benefit from these types of broadcast advertising method.
-Same rule applies to radio commercials as well.
+It is a proven fact that the traditional way of media buying is expensive than the current forms of advertisement that include social media platforms such as Facebook, Twitter, Google, and LinkedIn.
+For instance, if you are intending to advertise on Television, you not only will have to pay for TV spots but also for the development of your commercials.
+Also, you will be compelled to buy a lot more TV spots to get proper benefit from these types of broadcast advertising methods.
+The same rule applies to radio commercials as well.